I’m an optimist by nature.

 Overhyped Tech Stocks

-Our second warning sign is “hype.”
-Whenever we see news headlines blazing, or hear chatter on social media, we want to be careful to not get swept up in the current of excitement.
+Our second warning sign comes with “hype.”
+Whenever we see news headlines blazing and hear chatter on social media, we want to be careful to not get swept up in the current of excitement.

 While public enthusiasm doesn’t disqualify a stock from being a good recommendation, many stocks either don’t deserve the attention they’ve received or have gotten so much attention that their numbers no longer make sense.

-These valuations are so high that even if these companies meet their aggressive growth assumptions, the stocks won’t rise much.
+These valuations are so high that even if these companies meet their aggressive growth assumptions, the stocks won’t rise much over the next five years.
 This future growth is already priced in.
 And if these companies see even one misstep or market downturn, the stocks will plummet.

+Understanding a company’s valuation is the most important part of any investment.
 Even the best companies with technology that none of their competitors have are not good investments if they are trading at too high of a valuation.
-Investing at an irrationally high valuation in a fantastic company will still lead to losses.
+Investing at an irrationally high valuation in a fantastic company will still lead to investment losses.

-Sun Microsystems’ stock didn’t fall because it had bad technology.
-In fact, we still use its Java programming language today.
-It fell because the valuation was way too high at that time, in that market, to support its future growth expectations.
+The company’s fall didn’t happen because Sun Microsystems had bad technology.
+In fact, its Java programming language is still in use today.
+It fell because the valuation was way too high to support its future growth expectations.

 I want all my readers to be on the right side of market history.

-It’s been my mission to help my readers avoid pitfalls like these overhyped, overvalued stocks… And instead, find life-changing gains with companies that have the potential to become the next Amazon.
+It’s been my mission to help my readers avoid pitfalls like these overhyped, overvalued stocks… and find life-changing gains with companies that have the potential to become the next Amazon.